 True mints come in an amazing range of flavours and fragrances.
 While everyone is familiar with spearmint and common mint, there are many more mouth-watering varieties, including apple, chocolate, lime, grapefruit, lemon and ginger.
 Look out for curly spearmint, Kentucky Colonel, Moroccan mint, peppermint, black mint, Mitcham, white peppermint, water mint, eau de cologne, bergamot (mint), corn mint, red stemmed applemint, madalene hill, ginger (mint), pineapple (mint) woolly, bowle’s, Japanese peppermint, pennyroyal, Corsican mint and rau ram.

-Mints dry well in a warm, airy place away from direct sunlight.
+All varieties dry well in a warm, airy place away from direct sunlight.
 Store crumbled leaves in an airtight container.
 Harvest foliage to use fresh as required.

 information sourced from The Complete Book of Herbs